 The traffic in India takes some getting used to.
 Cars, rickshaws, motorcycles, scooters, and people are everywhere!
 You can reach out your window and touch the car next to you.
 The side mirrors on motorcycles come within centimeters of your vehicle.
 And no one stays in their lanes.
 Even when you’re driving an hour up a mountain on steep, windy roads.

-Sometimes our taxi driver will honk before rounding a corner to let oncoming carsknow of his presence.
+Sometimes our taxi driver will honk before rounding a corner to let oncoming cars know of his presence.
 Other times, he veers into the other lane and just wings it!
-My travelling companion, Anil, asks me if we have these types of mountain roads in the U.S. “Yes,” I explain, “but we stay in our own lane.”
+My traveling companion, Anil, asks me if we have these types of mountain roads in the U.S. “Yes,” I explain, “but we stay in our own lane.”
 That makes him smile.

 After my first good night's sleep in 4 days, I’m back in that same meeting room, surrounded by Freedom Firm staff singing worship songs in Hindi.
 It’s a beautiful thing to be reminded that God’s people are His people no matter where we are or what language we sing in.
 We share communion together and then go outside in the beautiful weather to enjoy a “photo shoot” before everyone begins their travels back to their respective cities and offices.
 But we have one more thing to do first… a visit to the Ooty office.